The Environment, Safety, and Health (ESH) Division supports

 reduced to as low as reasonably achievable.

-- Will protect the individual security, laboratory assets, and
+- Will protect the individual security and laboratory assets.

 - Will integrate environment, pollution prevention, safety,